RTBHOUSE/kafka-workers/README.md

 ## Use cases

 At RTB House we use Kafka Workers for all components in our processing infrastructure.
-For more details please check out our techblog page: [Our real-time data processing - part 1](https://techblog.rtbhouse.com/2017/06/15/data-flow-part1) and [Our real-time data processing - part 2](https://https://techblog.rtbhouse.com/2018/12/10/data-flow-part2).
+For more details please check out our techblog page: [Our real-time data processing - part 1](https://techblog.rtbhouse.com/2017/06/15/data-flow-part1) and [Our real-time data processing - part 2](https://techblog.rtbhouse.com/2018/12/10/data-flow-part2).
+So far we have adopted Kafka Workers to our merger, stats-counter and data-flow components but also to BigQuery, HDFS, Elasticsearch and Aerospike streaming writers.